IgnazioSotgiu/trivia-quiz/assets/docs/bugs.md

 1.  **Give Short bug description:**
     When getting the questions array from the API I store the correct answer value in correctAnswer variable.
-    The issue happened when some html characters are present.
-For example the ' character is store in the variable as #&039 t=from the API.
-The answer value selected from html page will store the character as ' .When the program will compare the answer selected by the user with the correct answer stored in the variable the 2 value will be considered different and the program will count an incorrect answer even if the user would have selected the correct choice.
+    The issue happens when some html characters are present.
+For example the ' character is store in the variable as #&039 from the API.
+The answer value selected from html page will store the character as ' .
+When the program will compare the answer selected by the user, with the correct answer stored in the variable the 2 value will be considered different.
+The program will count an incorrect answer even if the user would have selected the correct one.
 1.  **Steps to trigger the bug:**
     1. Open the website https://ignaziosotgiu.github.io/trivia-quiz/
     1. Select Start button